UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

     report_wait_mins: 30    # number of minutes the user has to wait before being able to report another user again
     report: true            # whether to add a report button as an inline keyboard after each post
     tag: false              # whether or not the bot should tag the admins or just write their usernames
+     # whether the bot should delete any anonym comment coming from a channel.
+     # The bots must have delete permission in the group and comments must be enabled
+    delete_anonymous_comments: true
      # whether the bot should replace any anonymous comment with a message by itself.
+     # WARNING: delete_anonymous_comments must be true for this option to make sense.
+     # Otherwise the comment would be doubled.
      # The bots must have delete permission in the group and comments must be enabled
-    replace_anonymous_comments: true
+    replace_anonymous_comments: false

   test:
     api_hash: XXXXXXXXXXX   # hash of the telegram app used for testing